 If you are interested in seeing examples of blogs that work well, be sure to check out these links:

-Marketing Historic Sites, Heidi Glatfelter, no longer active, but an example of an effective history blog.
+- Market Early America: Heidi Glatfelter’s blog is no longer active, but is an example of an effective history blog.

 If you are interested in utilizing online tools to connect to visitors, there are a few options available to you.
 Constant Contact makes it easy to send e-newsletters, announcements, and surveys as well as advertise programs and events.
 Similarly, MailChimp, allows you to manage campaigns and subscriptions and create e-newsletters.
 MailChimp offers a free account option.

-HootSuite is a social media management program and features an evaluation tool to gather data about your various social media profiles.
-The results can be used to determine which social media platforms work best of your site.
+HootSuite, Cyfe, and Buffer are social media management programs that feature evaluation tools to gather data about your various social media profiles.
+The results can be used to determine which social media platforms work best for your organization.